jordansissel/sysadvent/2011/09/article.md

     % xmlstarlet sel -t -v '//property[name/text() = "hadoop.tmp.dir"]/value' *.xml
     /tmp/hadoop-${user.name}

+This kind of thing is very useful when you need to feed other tools from data in xml config files (like monitoring settings, etc)

 ## CSV

 In most cases, awk, cut, or fex will be sufficient in dealing with CSV or other delimited format files.
-There are edge cases in CSV (like quoting commas) that make using normal delimiter tools insufficient.
+There are edge cases in CSV (like quoting) that make using normal delimiter tools insufficient.

 In this case, there's nicely a whole suite of tools for mangling CSV data, csvkit: